samanthapoth/CS-3980_MidtermProject/README.md

 - fastapi: The framework on which we'll build our application.
 - uvicorn: An Asynchronous Server Gateway Interface module to run our application.

-First, activate your development environment by running the following command in your project directory:
+First, activate your virtual environment by running the following command in your project directory:

 ```powershell